Black Bean Brownies and Dye-free Green Frosting

 Once it is blended and smooth, pour into a sprayed 8x8 baking pan.

 Bake at 350 for about 25-30 minutes.
 If you exclude the baking powder, you may need closer to the 30 minutes.
 I baked mine for 26 minutes and they were perfect.

 Slice them up and you can enjoy some chocolaty, warm brownies.
 And did I mention they are gluten free?
 No flour!
 They can definitely stand alone.........but if you like a little frosting with your brownie then read on.

 Personally, I like my chocolate baked goods served with a tall glass of ice cold milk.
 We have a friend that will only eat his cake 'Milk-cake' style - or maybe it is 'Cake-milk' style.
 Hmmm - can't remember the exact title, but basically he takes a bowl, puts his slice of cake in it, and then covers it in milk and waits a few minutes to eat it until the cake has soaked up the milk.
 I just like my milk on the side :) Have I mentioned ALL of my siblings are lactose intolerant?
 I'm holding out - or I guess I should say I'm holding onto my lactase for dear life.
 I'm so sorry for those of you with a milk allergy or lactose intolerance.
-But its not the end of the world.
-My siblings are just fine without their dairy.

 To make the frosting, take a ripe avocado and beat it until it is very smooth.
 This could take a few minutes.